Eating Disorders Clinical Treatment & Mental Health Resources

 Residential specialty eating disorder programs

 Patients who are experiencing severe eating disorder symptoms but who do not require hospitalization might participate in residential treatment.
-During this type of treatment, patients live at the facility and follow a schedule that includes different types of therapy, nutrition education, and time for eating nutritious meals and snacks.
+During this type of treatment, patients live at the facility and follow a schedule that includes different types of clinical treatment, therapy, nutrition education, and time for eating nutritious meals and snacks.
 Residential treatment may also involve refeeding, during which patients are given certain foods to bring their weight and BMI up to a healthy level.

 Partial hospital specialty eating disorder programs

 If a treatment team has concerns about a patient’s physical health status but not enough to require round-the-clock care and monitoring, individuals might participate in hospital day treatment.
-In this setting, patients live at home and can continue with most of their regular activities but will visit the hospital once or twice a week for therapy and physical health monitoring.
+In this setting, patients live at home and can continue with most of their regular activities but will visit the hospital once or twice a week for clinical treatment or therapy and physical health monitoring.

 Intensive outpatient specialty eating disorder programs

 When a treatment team doesn’t see the need for extensive physical or mental health treatment, patients may participate in home-based outpatient treatment.
-Similar to hospital day treatment, they are able to remain at home but attend regular therapy to maintain the progress that they have made.
+Similar to hospital day treatment, they are able to remain at home but attend regular clinical treatment in therapy to maintain the progress that they have made.
 If there are no immediate concerns with physical health, home-based outpatient treatment may be a likely option.

 How are mental health conditions like eating disorders treated?